 The latest details on Portugal's participation in the 59th International Art Exhibition

-The Venice Biennale, the oldest art biennial, is back after a year of delay due to the pandemic – and it seems to be more crowded with artists than ever.
+The Venice Biennale, the oldest art biennial, is back after a year of delay due to the pandemic – and it seems to be busier with artists than ever.
 The general theme of the 59th Venice Biennale "The Milk of Dreams" is inspired by a book by Leonora Carrington, in which, as Cecilia Alemani says, "the surrealist artist describes a magical world where life is constantly rethought through the prism of imagination, and where everyone can change, be transformed, become something and someone else.
-The exhibition takes us on an imaginary journey through body metamorphoses and definitions of humanity".
+The exhibition takes us on an imaginary journey through metamorphoses of the body and definitions of humanity".

-The Portuguese artist stated in an interview with Visão: “I have several works with enigmatic titles and sometimes a little aggressive, winking at a certain aesthetic linked to B-series cinema.
-In this case, I invoke two very specific imaginaries, the vampires and the space.
+The Portuguese artist stated in an interview with Visão: “I have several works with enigmatic and sometimes a little aggressive titles, winking at a certain aesthetic linked to B series cinema.
+In this case I invoke two very specific imaginaries, vampires and the space.
 The work starts from the image of the vampire, as a literary and cinematographic figure.
 This image has always reflected cultural and societal views on issues of gender, sexuality, the body and medicine and technology.
 We can think of the century.
-XIX, in the Victorian period, when the figure of the Vampire appears in literature, but also in the AIDS crisis of the 80's, in the feminist emancipation of the 60's… There are several moments in which the figure of the vampire is adopted.
-I am interested in taking it to reflect on these issues today, in health, technology and gender sexualization.
+XIX, in the Victorian era, when the figure of the Vampire appears in literature, but also in the AIDS crisis of the 80s, in the feminist emancipation of the 60s...
+There are several moments in which the figure of the vampire is adopted.
+I am interested in taking it to reflect these issues today, in health, technology and gender sexualization.
 On the other hand, there is a whole affection for the idea of science fiction and what it allows as an aesthetic genre.”